georgosgeorgos/ComputationalStatisticsBT/mcmc/MCMC.md

 The likelihood is a function of $\alpha,\beta,\gamma,\tau^2$.

-1c)  Write down the expression of the joint prior distribution of the parameters at stake and illustrate your suitable choice for the hyperparameters.
+1c)  Write down the expression of the joint prior distribution of the parameters at stake and illustrate your suitable choice for the hyper-parameters.

-The joint prior is $\pi(\alpha,\beta,\gamma,\tau^2)$ and because the parameters are reciprocally indipendents we can write
+The joint prior is $\pi(\alpha,\beta,\gamma,\tau^2)$ and because the parameters are reciprocally independents we can write
 $\pi(\alpha)\pi(\beta)\pi(\gamma)\pi(\tau^2)$ and finally
 \[
 \pi(\theta) = \frac{1}{\sqrt{2\pi \sigma_{\alpha}^2}}\exp\{-\frac{1}{2}(\alpha^2\sigma_{\alpha}^{-2})\}  \frac{1}{\sqrt{2\pi \sigma_{\beta}^2}}\exp\{-\frac{1}{2}(\beta^2\sigma_{\beta}^{-2})\} I_{[0,1]}